 Because girls with curls just wanna have fun.

 Real talk: We know that when you have medium length hair, it’s easy to get stuck in a hair rut.
 If you style it the same way every day, things can get a little—dare we say—boring.
-Don’t worry!
-If you are desperate for some curl inspiration, and want to know how to curl medium length hair, well, we’ve got just what you need.
+So if you are desperate for some curl inspiration and want to know how to curl medium length hair, well, we’ve got just what you need.

 Learning how to curl medium length hair doesn’t have to mean setting it up in same-old-same-old beachy waves.
-Read on for four different ways on how to curl medium length hair, and learn to love how this cold weather is perfect for your texture:
+Read on for four different ways of how to curl medium length hair:

 4 Ways To Curl Medium Length Hair

 1. How to Curl Medium Length Hair: Springy Curls

 To get springy curls that almost look natural, you’ll want to use a curling wand.
 Using a 1 to 1 1/4 inch-barrel curling wand, wrap small sections around the barrel, leaving out the tips (or the last inch) of your hair.
 Repeat on all sections, then lightly comb out the spirals with your fingers to get that piecey look.
 To seal the deal, use Dove Style+Care Curls Defining Mousse and scrunch your hair.
 This will give you the volume and texture you want, while it relaxes the curls just enough to not look too perfect.

 2. How to Curl Medium Length Hair: Voluminous Curls